Khanstore/eagle11debrand/doc/setup/deploy.rst

 Odoo must use HTTPS\ [#switching]_.
 SSL termination can be implemented via just about any SSL termination proxy, but requires the following setup:

-* Enable Odoo's :option:`proxy mode <odoo-bin --proxy-mode>`.
+* Enable Odoo's :option:`proxy mode <eagle-exe --proxy-mode>`.
 This should only be enabled when Odoo is behind a reverse proxy
 * Set up the SSL termination proxy (`Nginx termination example`_)
 * Set up the proxying itself (`Nginx proxying example`_)
 * Your SSL termination proxy should also automatically redirect non-secure